 The interior was set up in ‘studio’ mode, with materials and objects arranged as small starter conversations.
 The garden was as found, but tamed in parts.
 A selection of images below:

 More images can also be found under Soft Installs at Cottage Cottage.

-For monthly diary highlights, news of opening dates, invitations to special events, please subscribe with the link below.
+If you’re not a user of instagram, and/or for occasional news, invitations to special events, please subscribe to the mailing list with the link below.